Homepage > Journal > The best programming languages for product managers

 • Ability to concentrate on the user.

-Both soft and hard skills play a very significant role in the Product Manager profession.
+Soft and hard skills play a significant role in the PM profession.

-A rarely discussed matter is that Product Managers often have technical skills that allow them to understand more deeply, reliably, and competently the entire process of creating, maintaining, and developing digital products.
+A rarely discussed matter is the possession by product managers of technical knowledge and skills that allow them to understand more deeply, reliably, and competently the entire process of creating, maintaining, and developing digital products.

-To some extent, it's essential to know about technology if you want to manage digital products and understand how they are created, how they work, and what are their capabilities and limitations.
+Learning about technology is essential if you want to manage digital products and understand how they are created, how they work, and their capabilities and limitations.

 What are technical skills?
-Product Manager and Programming
+A product manager and programming

-Technical skills are a type of competence that are easier to verify than soft skills.
+Technical skills are a type of competence that is easier to verify than soft skills.

 Product Management course on Udemy